 He wanted so desperately to be a squirrel.

-Allergic to nuts, his dream were dashed.
+Allergic to nuts, his dreams were dashed.

 Distressed he wailed and his teeth he gnashed